 First of all you need to sign up with an email management company, they can manage your subscription lists, send out your emails and will allow you to create email sign up forms, segment your lists by interest and also create email sequences that are sent out automatically to your subscribers.

-The Best Email Marketing Companies For Bloggers in 2022 are:
+The Best Email Marketing Companies For Bloggers are:

 I use Convertkit for my own email list and while it is pricey, I like how user-friendly the system is to set up even for a non-techie like me.

 The nice thing is that they do have a free plan for up to 1000 subscribers.

 Convertkit allows you to create opt-in forms, sequences, automations and more.

 They also have a selection of landing pages you can use.

 Mailerlite is another provider I use for my email list (a different list).

 Although there are several email marketing companies that have no charge, I think Mailerlite is the best free email newsletter service if you are just growing your blog and want something intuitive.